by Deanna Reynolds M.D. (ret.), Corpus Christi, TX

 The Parable of the Faithful and Wise Manager

 Who then is the faithful and wise manager, whom the master puts in charge of his servants to give them their food allowance at the proper time?
-It will be good for that servant whom the master finds doing so when he returns [this is Christ’s bema seat judgment of believers at His parousia, not His great white throne judgment on the last day].
+It will be good for that servant whom the master finds doing so when he returns [this is Christ’s bema seat judgment at His parousia, not His great white throne judgment on the last day].
 I tell you the truth, he will put him in charge of all his possessions.

 But suppose the [the Greek is actually “that“] servant says to himself, “My master is taking a long time in coming,” and he then begins to beat the menservants and to eat and drink and get drunk [being carnal, the antithesis of applying our spiritual giftings].
 The master of that servant will come on a day when he does not expect him and at an hour he is not aware of.
 He will cut him to pieces and assign him a place with the unbelievers.